 I support universal access to health care.
 I support a MinnesotaCare buy-in to allow farmers and small business owners the chance at affordable care.
 Heath care costs are out of control in this country due to the several tier system of delivery and the overuse of care by consumers.
-Where else do you given a "good" but have no idea what that product will cost you?
+Where else do you purchase a "product" but have no idea what that product will cost you?

 I support cracking down on pharmaceutical companies who are gauging our seniors and our most vulnerable neigbors.
 When the drug Lipitor costs on average $124 in the U.S. and only $6 in New Zealand, we have a problem.
 A hip replacement in this country will run you about $40,364.
 In Switzerland, the same procedure costs $7,731 (2014 averages)!

 The ACA (aka ObamaCare) did a lot to make sure people got covered, but if failed to address the costs and even made many healthy people pay more because of the additional not so healthy people now added into the mix.
 Both Democrats and Republicans agree that this is a crisis and it needs to be fixed.
 Unfortunately we have politicians in St. Paul (and DC) who are more concerned about winning past political battles and receiving good press, than actually trying to fix this problem.
 Both sides need to come together ASAP to fix the individual marketplace in Minnesota.